Betterment/uncruft/README.md

 RECORD_DEPRECATIONS=1 rspec path/to/my/failing/spec.rb
 ```

-## Deprecating Attributes
+## Deprecating Methods

-If you would like to deprecate an attribute by aliasing it to a new attribute and applying an `ActiveSupport::Deprecation` warning on the deprecated attribute's getters and setters then look no further, we have a tool for that!
-Simply include `Uncruft::DeprecateAttribute` in your class, identify the attribute you would like deprecated, the attribute you would like aliased, and finally a message you would like applied to the deprecation warning.
+If you would like to deprecate a method by applying an `ActiveSupport::Deprecation` warning on the deprecated method's getters and setters then look no further, we have a tool for that!
+Simply include `Uncruft::DeprecateMethod` in your class, identify the method you would like deprecated and provide a message you would like applied to the deprecation warning.

 ```ruby
 class Customer < ActiveRecord::Base